 New Evidence May Implicate the New York Police Dept., the District Attorney, the FBI, and Even (Unthinkably) …

-[This probe into Malcolm X’s killing is part of a new CAM series on the political assassinations of the 1960s.
+[This updated probe into Malcolm X’s killing, originally published on July 2, 2021, is part of CAM’s series on political assassinations.
 In January 2019, a group of 60 prominent U.S. citizens called upon Congress to reopen the investigations of the assassination of President John F. Kennedy, Senator Robert F. Kennedy, Martin Luther King Jr., and Malcolm X, which we support.
 The necessity of the investigation is underscored by recent events; notably the near-fascist takeover of the United States under Donald Trump and January 2021 Capitol riot, which may very well have been instigated by agents provocateurs or served as a dress rehearsal for a full-blown coup attempt.

 The power of the political right today in the U.S. has resulted from historical factors that were shaped by political developments in the 1960s.
 The assassination of magnetic liberal leaders at the time—Malcolm X, Martin Luther King Jr., Robert Kennedy and John F. Kennedy—left a leadership vacuum in the liberal movement that has yet to be refilled.
 The assassinations presented would-be progressives the message that if they challenged the imperatives of class rule in the U.S. and U.S. military empire—even only mildly—then they would be toast.

-This series will provide updated overviews about what we know about the four major political assassinations of the 1960s and address their political implications.
+This series provides updated overviews about what we know about major political assassinations and address their political implications.
 We hope to contribute to a push for official reinvestigation of these crimes and uncovering of the complete truth.
 This would allow for a better public understanding of the forces that have corrupted and destroyed U.S. democracy, with the hope that they might be effectively counteracted.—Editors]

 On Sunday February 21, 1965, at 3:00 p.m., Malcolm X was gunned down at the Audubon Ballroom on Broadway and 166th Street in Manhattan while delivering a speech to an audience of about 400 people.